How Much Is the Average Social Security Check?

 Get startedDoes Social Security adjust for inflation or a rise in the cost of living?

-According to the Social Security Administration, the life expectancy for a 65-year-old is now more than 20 years, meaning people could be collecting Social Security for that amount of time (or more).
-A lot can change over the course of 20 years—especially the cost of living.
+Given that the life expectancy for a 65-year-old is now more than 20 years, you could be collecting Social Security for that amount of time or even longer.
+Over such a long period, your cost of living can change significantly, making these annual adjustments crucial for maintaining the purchasing power of Social Security benefits.

 What is a good monthly retirement income?